 Under the FPLA, ingredients must be listed by their "common or usual names."
-Section 701.3(c) of the FDA Regulations prescribes the nomenclature for identifying ingredients in the label declaration.
+21 CFR 701.3(c) of the FDA Regulations prescribes the nomenclature for identifying ingredients in the label declaration.
 The Regulation lists several sources for identifying the appropriate name for an ingredient, and the sources must be consulted in the order in which they appear in the Regulation.
-The first source to consult is Section 701.30, which is the Regulation that contains the particular names established by the FDA.
-Remaining sources are identified in Section 701.3(c)(2).
+The first source to consult is 21 CFR 701.30, which is the Regulation that contains the particular names established by the FDA.
+Remaining sources are identified in 21 CFR 701.3(c)(2).
 Many of these sources may reflect the names given to these chemical compounds by the industry lead group the International Nomenclature for Cosmetic Ingredients (INCI).
 FDA does not accept the use of terms from other languages, such as Latin names for the labeling of botanical ingredients or the use or the use of "Aqua" instead of "Water."
 FDA does however allow for these terms use in parentheses following the common or usual name in English.
 "Fragrance" or "Flavor" may be declared as such.

-For more detailed information, see FDA's Ingredient Names
+For more detailed information, see FDA's: Cosmetic Ingredient Names

+3.5.4.
 Cosmetic Warning and Caution Statements

-21 CFR 740 Subpart A requires cosmetics that are hazardous to consumers when misused must be labeled with appropriate warnings and adequate directions for use if it is not to be deemed misbranded.
+21 CFR 740 Subpart A requires that a cosmetic that is hazardous to consumers when misused must be labeled with appropriate warnings and adequate directions for use if it is not to be deemed misbranded.